 Welcome to my blog – which exists for no real purpose whatsoever other than as somewhere for me to put bits and pieces.

-QTH is Leeds, UK.
+QTH is Leeds, UK, IO93eu.
 I’ve been interested in radio all my life from around 6 years old.
 Now 57 I thought it about time I finally got licensed and so I got my Foundation licence just before Christmas 2016.
 Time permitting I now plan to go the two further steps to the full licence.

 I guess CB gave me a different taste of radio.
 Back in those days it was active and not really full of idiots.
 Well, not everywhere anyway.
 We could talk at any time in our local area unimpeded by ‘mike keyers’ and ‘bucket mouthers’.
 After this I got into motorsport radio to the extent that with a Land Rover and 27 foot mast I could get a signal out of the deepest parts of the Yorkshire forests where others failed.
 I was involved in motorsport rescue for a time too owning and operating a fully fledged rescue ambulance, but radio-wise you only got called when something nasty had happened, and fortunately I only got called twice.

 But in all that time, since about 1975 in fact I never took the RAE.
 I always planned to but everything else got in the way.
-Then for a variety of reasons I found it impossible to find a club where I could take the exam, finally finding one with the help of the RSGB and with three rather long round trips took the Foundation exam mid-December and the rest, so far is history, although not very much of it yet.
+Then for a variety of reasons I found it impossible to find a club where I could take the exam, finally finding one with the help of the RSGB and with three rather long round trips took the Foundation exam mid-December 2016 and the rest, so far, is history, although not very much of it yet.